Alex6323/ictarus-architecture/Ict-Architecture-In-Rust.md

 5. Spawn an asynchronous task for printing printing round stats to the terminal.
 6. Update the node state to `State::Running`.

+An important difference to the Java implementation is, that instead of using raw threads, the Rust implementation uses poll-based futures which are based on cooperative multitasking instead of preemptive multitasking where instead of context switching a processes voluntarily yield control when they cannot make any progress.

 ## Implementation of `receiver.rs`

 Flow chart of what how what spawned Receiver task is doing: